JKNeeley/JKNeeley/README.md

 - Develop[HER] at University of Missouri - Alumni
 - Engineer's Club at University of Missouri - Alumni

-### Technical Work Experience
-- 💻 Contract Software Developer at Gordon Food Service - since September 2024
-  - Participated in training for the Progress Openedge (ABL) software solution.
-  - Maintained a software system that was built in the 1990s.
-  - Communicated with team members to initiate and continue team management practices
-    - to keep sprint cadence with sprint retrospectives.
-    - to break down silos of expertise and encourage cross-training with additional peer reviews.
-  - Responded to technical and support requests of users to document and develop targeted solutions.
-  - Contributed to high-value software which directly impacted sales and reduced points of failure.
-  - Spear-headed development to manage store hours without manual database entry.
-  - Managed work across multiple projects across short and long timeframes.

-- 💻 Software Engineer at Shelter Insurance - 2 years
-  - Collaborated on development for 36 Java/Spring applications within the Underwriting space
-    - to automate insurance policy updates and underwriting processes.
-    - to integrate B2B policy review systems between partner organizations.
-    - to implement batch jobs for automated client notifications of policy events.
-  - Committed to best security practices, verifying users are authorized and authenticated.
-  - Resolved user incidents by coordinating with others, implementing effective resolutions.
-  - Created Agile documentation within the Atlassian suite, improving agility and workflow.
-  - Utilized JUnit, Groovy, and Spock, ensuring reliability of business-critical applications.
-  - Leveraged Jenkins for CI/CD, guaranteeing rapid and stable deployments.

-- 🖥 Peer Mentor at the University of Missouri - College of Engineering - 2 years
-  - Provided insight to incoming engineering students about opportunities and professionalism.
-  - Fostered collaboration and communication skills in students to excel in work environments.

-- 💻 Software Carpentries Workshop Volunteer at University of Missouri - 2 years
-  - Aided non-technical students in gaining technical skills through Python or Shell workshops.
-  - Enhanced problem-solving abilities and coding proficiency in workshop participants.

-- 🖥 Student Assistant at Ellis Library - 2 years
-  - Utilized HTML and Bootstrap to enhance the department website's design and functionality.
-  - Managed organization of physical documents and overflow items with attention to detail.

 ### Independent Projects
-*note: These are kept either private or not on Github at this time.*
+*note: These may be kept either private or not on Github at this time.*

 - Ice Cream of the Month Blog Website 2020
 - Pastel Minecraft Mod 2021
 - Coding Challenge Escape Room 2022
 - Critter Circle Animal Social Media 2023
 - RecipeBox Website 2024

+### Education
+- 🐅 Kirksville Senior High School May 2020 graduate - High School Diploma
+- 🐯 University of Missouri December 2023 graduate - B.S. in Computer Science, minor in Mathematics

-### Hackathon Participation
+### Collegiate Hackathon Participation
-*note: These are kept either private or not on Github at this time.*
+*note: These may be kept either private or not on Github at this time.*

 - **TigerHacks 2020** Dynamic Map of COVID-19 - Google Maps API Award- 2020
 - **Creature Fight** Organizer - 2021
 - **BSides Des Moines** Security CTF - 6th place - 2022
-- **Birds Of A Feather** Flappy Bird Parody - 1st place - 2023
+- **Birds Of A Feather** Untitled Goose Game Parody - 1st place - 2023
-- **TigerHacks 2023** AI Meme Generator - - 2023
+- **TigerHacks 2023** AI Meme Generator - Judge's Favorite Award - 2023

-### Education
-- 🐅 Kirksville Senior High School May 2020 graduate - High School Diploma
-- 🐯 University of Missouri December 2023 graduate - B.S. in Computer Science with a minor in Mathematics

 ### Relevant University Projects
-*note: These are kept either private or not on Github at this time.*
+*note: These may be kept either private or not on Github at this time.*

 - Dynamic 2D Arrays - submitted 2021 for Data Structures
 - Doubly Linked Lists - submitted 2021 for Data Structures